ernstki/awkrepl/README.md

 to, or defaults to `nano`), with the file `~/.repl.awk` open for editing.

 Any lines after `#DATA` at the end of the program are supplied as input to your program, for quick testing on sample inputs.
+If you have a line in your source file that starts with `#ARGS`, anything on the line after that is provided as command-line arguments to your script (which you can read from `ARGV[1]`…).
+_Whitespace within individual arguments is probably not preserved, though; see
+#4._

 `awkrepl` automatically wraps simple programs like `print $1` in `END{…}` for you, so it's a piece of cake to try out little snippets of AWK code.

-Some (dubious) heuristics are applied when deciding whether to automatically apply an outer set of curly braces for you, so that if your script contains something like
+Some reasonable heuristics are applied when deciding whether to automatically apply an outer set of curly braces for you, so that if your script contains something like